ahmed-khairy/fablab/README.md

 # FabLab

-This is repository for Gharbiya FabLab, it will include machines status and materials condition, and tasks to do, fablab team status and plans to do
+## This is the repository for Gharbiya school FabLab, it will include the following

+- Machines status and what can we made with it
+- latest projects on each machine and how to do it
+- what is the basic knowlege you need to work on each machine
+- materials condition
+- new challenges
+- fablab team updates